 I could have gone down a really deep dark hole, and there were some bad times for sure, but something inside of me decided this prediction was unacceptable.
 I didn't know how or when, but I was determined to prove all the doctors wrong.
 I was resolved to take back control of my life.

 Physical therapy was my new full-time job, but after two years of hard work, I was still severely disabled.
-I still walked with a limp and my right foot only worked with aid of a specially made orthotic that fit in my sneakers and hid under my pants.
+I walked with a limp, and my right foot only worked with the aid of a specially-made orthotic that fit in my sneakers and hid under my pants.
 High heels were a distant memory, and honestly, I did not care.